 This course is an analysis of the managerial functions of planning, organizing, staffing, leading, and directing.
 The concept of being a servant-leader according to biblical norms is developed.
-(4 credits) This course may be offered online with an approved partner.
+(4 credits)

 301 Business Law

 This course is an introduction to applied principles of business law, based on case studies of contracts, negotiable instruments, agency, sales, bailments, and the transfer of real and personal property by individuals, partnerships, and corporations.
 Prerequisite: BUS 205.
 (4 credits)